Types of Audit Reports Opinions

-The adverse type of audit report is given when the auditor is not at all satisfied with the financial statements or there is a high level of material misstatements, irregularities which can breach the trust of investors and government.
-Qualified reports are considered as the main weapon of the auditor which they can use as the public accountability and as a responsible professional, the auditor can attract the attention of the public about any kind of non-acceptable approach accepted by the companies.
+An auditor gives an adverse report when he is not at all satisfied with the financial statements, or there is a high level of material misstatements, irregularities that can breach the trust of investors and government.
+Qualified reports are considered as the primary weapon of the auditor, which they can use as public accountability, and as a responsible professional, the auditor can attract the attention of the public about any kind of non-acceptable approach accepted by the companies.

 Example: General Format in the UK as per UK GAAP or IFRS